Advocacy

 Women’s Council Wisconsin: Promotes initiatives that empower women, serves as a clearing house for information on the status of women in the state, conducts independent research, and promotes partnerships to further women’s economic and social equality.

-101 E Wilson Street
+101 E Wilson Street, 9th floor

 (608) 266-2219